oneRice/LeetCode-javascript/README.md

 ## Release History
 06-June-2016 Build the Project, and add the problem 1.
 01-June-2016 Add a preprocess that Auto Export the require function.
+01-July-2016 Change the command in CLI, no longer available to test all testcase.